-Diane Barr points out that "the secular role of the individual lay person [forms] the basis
+Diane Barr points out that "the secular role of the individual lay person [forms] the basis for these actions, although lay people may associate themselves with others to accomplish the same goals."

 Rosemary Smith comments that "the law is concerned that institutes form...